-8. Potentially qualified applicants are invited for an Opportunity Programs information session and eligibility interview, and will be asked at that time to submit all supplemental materials (income verification and copies of financial aid forms filed, e.g. FAFSA, TAP).
+8. Potentially qualified applicants are invited for an Opportunity Programs Eligibility Information Session and group interview, and will be asked at that time to submit all supplemental materials (income verification and copies of financial aid forms filed, e.g. FAFSA, CSS Profile).

 Once you’re enrolled, we’re here to help you make the most of your NYU experience:

-Throughout your undergraduate years at NYU, we offer both non-credit workshops to reinforce your coursework and free tutoring for an array of subjects and course levels. (more »»)
+Throughout your undergraduate years at NYU, we offer both non-credit courses to reinforce your coursework and free tutoring for an array of subjects and course levels. (more »»)

 Our counseling services are designed to help you transition to college, succeed academically, and finally, graduate.
 To that end, we offer individualized academic, career, financial, and personal counseling.
 We are here to help you adjust to the demands of college life both in and outside the classroom. (more »»)

 Housing on campus is available and guaranteed for all four years to HEOP students starting their freshman year.
 Housing cannot be guaranteed for students who decide to reside on campus after freshman year.

 As an enrolled student in our program, you will receive a financial aid package, which includes funding from Arthur O. Eve HEOP.
 Be sure to fill out the Free Application for Federal Student Aid (FAFSA) and the Tuition Assistance Program (TAP) applications as early as possible.
 Once you’re enrolled, we’re here to help you make the most of your NYU experience.